IrynaVitkovych/pandas_challenge/README.md

 Summary of Analysis:

-The analysis focused on district-wide standardized test results, comparing performance between schools.
+The analysis focused on standardized test scores, school types, school budgets, and the number of students per school to compare the performance of different schools.
 Key observations include the following points:

   1. School Size and Budget Comparison:
 District schools are larger in terms of student enrollment compared to charter schools.